Step 1: Apply for Admission

 - Feel free to contact the NMSU Grants Financial Aid Specialist, Nicole Kormick, at 287-6621 or by email.

 Step 3: Take the Compass Placement Test

-All first-time students are required to take the ACT Compass Placement test.
+All first-time students are required to take the ACT Compass Placement test and provide a short writing sample.
 The results of this test will indicate your proficiency in Math and English and determine which classes will be best for you.
 If you took the ACT Test in High School, provide your scores and an advisor will determine if you may benefit from re-testing in Math and English.
 See an Advisor in Student Services to pick up your “Test Ticket”.

 To avoid having to take pre-college developmental courses, you are strongly encouraged to study prior to taking the test.
 Here are some preparation guides and study materials: